mpalash/aliakbarmehta/_content/ballad-~-conversation-transcript-with-rahul-d-souza.md

 title: 'Ballad ~  Conversation transcript with Rahul D''Souza '
 parent: 'Ballad of the War that Never Was, and Other Basterdised Myths'
 layout: resource
-pubdate: '2018'
+pubdate: '2014'
 summary: >-
-  Ali Axbar Mehta talks candidly with Rahul D'Souza about his first solo exhibition, “Ballad of the War that Never Was and other Bastardised Myths” (unpublished)
+  Ali Akbar Mehta talks candidly with Rahul D'Souza about his first solo exhibition, “Ballad of the War that Never Was and other Bastardised Myths” (unpublished)

   Rahul D’souza: Tell us about the title of your show “Ballad of the War that